Crod7/Budgeting-App-React/README.md

     npm run start
     ```

-    the application should be up and running.
+The application should be up and running.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Check out the deployment on Vercel